 Now onto the recipe and how to use!

 Gelatin is much cheaper at grocery shops…you can find it in the baking section.
 Make sure you get the unflavoured one.

 - Take the gelatin in a bowl and slowly add hot water (hot water makes it easy to dissolve the gelatin)

 - Stir continuously and dissolve the gelatin completely.
 As this was the first time that I tried, I was not sure of the consistency that I would get on dissolving the gelatin in water.
 What I noticed was that the water had become a little viscous.
-Initially, it was very liquid-y so Iadded extra gelatin to get the consistency a little better.
-Remember that gelatin gets swollen and takes the consistency of a jelly on cooling so do not add too much.
+Initially, it was very liquid-y so I added extra gelatin to get the consistency a little better.
+Remember that on cooling gelatin gets swollen and takes the consistency of a jelly so do not add too much.

 - Let the mix cool down a little and then place in refrigerator for 10-15 mins.
 At this stage you can add the ACV or any extra ingredients that you want.
-You want the consistency to become thick and jelly like but not very solid; otherwise it will be difficult to apply.
+You want the consistency to become a little thick but not very solid; otherwise it will be difficult to apply.
 (I kept it in fridge and got super busy.
 By the time I got it out, it had thickened too much!!
 So I added a little warm water and made the consistency a little jelly-like…it got all messy by the end!!
 You can also let it stay out in room temperature to loosen up a little)

 - Section your hair and apply the hair mask evenly on all strands coating each strand thickly and sufficiently with the gelatin hair mask

 - Keep the mask on was 10-15mins.
 Some prefer to keep it for longer or till it hardens on the hair.
 I put on a shower cap for 10mins to give that warmth.
 Then kept it on for 15mins more.
 By then it got slightly dry on my hair.
 This mask drips a lot so I prefer to put on a shower cap.